Concepts

 Market Breaking Scenarios

-That being said, it is worth discussing what happens when the assumption that competitive liquidity providers are operating at any given time breaks.
+It is worth discussing what happens when the assumption that competitive liquidity providers are operating at any given time breaks.

 There are a few reasons why this might occur: